When food and your body start to feel like a prison…

 Eating Disorder & Chronic Dieting Therapy in Chicago, Illinois

-Services Available Virtually Throughout Illinois and Indiana
+Services Available Throughout Illinois and Indiana

 Maybe you are constantly thinking about what you ate, what you are going to eat, or what you “shouldn’t” have eaten.
 Maybe you promise yourself you will start over Monday.
 Maybe you do “good” all day and feel out of control at night.
 Maybe your mood depends on the number on the scale.